Pre-Registration Shortened Midwifery Programme PgDip

 Where can I study my course?

 The Centre for Health Science is home to world-leading healthcare research.
 Our academics here are recognised for excellence in teaching and learning and their work is internationally recognised for being innovative and ground-breaking.
 We provide a supportive and friendly environment to learn and develop professional midwifery skills.
 Simulation labs help to facilitate state-of-the-art skills teaching.
-The Centre for Health Science library provides access to the most current and up-to-date resources.
+The Highland Health Sciences Library provides access to the most current and up-to-date resources.

-Starting in January 2019, the PgDip Pre-registration Shortened Midwifery Programme will have 20 places.
-For eligible students, the Scottish Government will fund tuition fees and provide bursary support of approximately £6,500 per year to those not currently in employment.
-The government will co-fund with the health boards the salary costs of existing employees to enable them to undertake the programme.
+The Scottish Government will fund tuition fees.
+The Government will co-fund with the health boards the salary costs of existing employees to enable them to undertake the programme.

 What can I do on completion of my course?

-NHS Highland or NHS Western Isles anticipate providing job opportunities for registered midwives exiting the programme.
+NHS Highland and NHS Western Isles anticipate providing job opportunities for registered midwives exiting the programme.

 Can I progress into further study?